What Is An Out-Of-Network Psychiatrist?

 Before ending the call, make sure to write down the name of the representative, the date, and a reference number for the call.

-Reimbursement at EZ Psychiatry?
+How Is Reimbursement Handled at EZ Psychiatry?

 Patients pay directly at the time of service, then, upon request, we can provide a superbill that contains the necessary details for insurance reimbursement.
 This typically includes